 Since these beautiful lakes can only be accessed after scaling the hills, trekking has become one of the best things to do in Kashmir for the nature lovers and adventure seekers.
 No matter how long the trek is, the final view from the top is definitely going to be breathtaking.
 Make sure you wear a comfortable and grippy pair of footwear to the trek.
 Carry enough water to drink, and wear you sunscreens too.

 Kashmir is a cold region, with snow-capped mountains and freezing – cold river streams, and to experience it at its best, you must visit Kashmir in the winter season.
 This is one of the best things to do in Kashmir in Winter.
 With the onset of winters, Pahalgam, Sonamarg, and Gulmarg are entirely covered in snow.
-And this open ups an opportunity for the winter sports.
+And this open ups an opportunity for winter sports.
 Snowboarding and skiing are the best things to do in Kashmir during winters, especially if you have an adrenaline rush to satiate.
+If you are looking for things to do in Gulamrg, then you should try skiing there.

 Skiing Organizers: Powerhounds (Gulmarg) | Jawahar Institute of Mountaineering and Winter Sports (Pahalgam)